TERM PAPER — MASS COMM 72

 of text (not counting title page, endnotes and bibliography,

 tables or figures, photocopied articles, etc.).
 It is due on Thursday, November 16 at the beginning of class.
 Any papers turned in after that

 time will not be accepted and you will receive a zero on the assignment.

-You will e-mail in a one-page term paper topic proposal September
+You will e-mail in a one-page term paper topic proposal Thursday, September 28 (or

 earlier).
 This needs to be nothing more than a couple of paragraphs

 about the topic you've chosen to write about, but can include any information on

 sources or other details you may have in mind.
 The topic can change later,

 but this gives you a chance to get some early feedback on your topic.
 There is no need to print a copy — e-mailing it to me allows me to respond quickly and easily.